-UGI is upgrading main and services on the 200-300 blocks of West Walnut Street.
-This work will continue into early- to mid-August according to UGI.
+UGI will continue installing main and services on the 200 block of North Water Street to connect to the Walnut Street work.
+This work will last until mid-September according to UGI.
 Following this main and service work will be trench restoration paving.
 Residents with questions or concerns regarding this gas upgrade project (schedule, service interruption, metering, etc) are encouraged to contact UGI’s Operations Supervisor Jose Figueroa at (717) 255-1437 or email@example.com.

 Questions or concerns on these projects should be directed to Matt Metzler, Deputy Director of Public Works, (717) 291-4777.